cdev-framework/cdev-website/content/docs/tutorials/fullstack.md

 ```

 ## Create Serverless Functions
-Now that the database is set up it is time to add some serverless functions.
+Now that the database is set up, it is time to add some serverless functions.
 We can start by uncommenting lines 5-6, 13, 43-44, and 53-58 of your `src/hello_world/resources.py` file.
 {{<break >}}
 Then deploy the changes.
 ```bash
 cdev deploy
 ```

-run the deployed function
+Run the deployed function.
 ```bash
 cdev run function.execute hello_world_comp.hello_world_function
 ```